Jsamuda25/Art-Gallery-Web-App/README.md

 # General Design elements

+- Sessions are used to maintain the loggede in user's preferences and settings.
 - My interface has an orange and blue color scheme.
 - The header of my pages has links that serve as navigation tools to various page.
 This was implemented in place of a designated “Your Profile” page.
 For example, users can navigate their liked photos from the header navigation